Fundamental Excel Skills

 • Delete the contents of columns B and C except for the first row (cells B1 and C1).

-• Double-click on cell C1, and then edit the formula to look like this: =A1*B$1.
-Press Enter.
+• Double-click on cell C1, and then edit the formula to look like this: =A1*B$1. the Press Enter.
+The $ sign locks the reference to cell B1 always to row 1, even if you drag it down.

 • Click on C1, select the green dot on the bottom right of the cell & drag it down to cell C11.

-• Read this short guide on cell referencing view this page.
-It will be useful when we work with functions such as VLOOKUP in Activity 3.
+• For more information, read this short guide on cell referencing view this page.
+It will be useful when we work with functions such as XLOOKUP in Activity 3.

 • Cleaning your data is an important process to make sure your dataset is correct before you start your analysis.
 At this stage, there are often common mistakes that you want to check for, and you can use the Find & Replace tool for that.
 If you’d like more details on finding or replacing data, view this video